 Argentina is an attractive market for foreign investors as it has the highest English proficiency and literacy rate among non-English speaking countries in Latin America and the Caribbean.

 The top exports of Argentina are soybean, corn, delivery trucks, exporting mostly to Brazil, China, and Chile.

 If you are considering doing business in the country, read on to learn about the advantages on offer if you register a branch in Argentina, as well as the steps involved in doing so.
 Or go ahead and reach out to us now to discuss your market entry options.

-Argentina – What Is a Branch Office in a Foreign Country?
+Argentina – What is a branch office in a foreing country

 A branch office is very simple to define but may be more difficult to understand.
 It is simply any affiliated location to a company or business entity, that is not the head office, meaning that it is the head office that carries all legal responsibility.
 Despite being exempt from legal responsibility, a branch must have its own capital, its own legal representative and its own legal address and list of shareholders.

 The cost of setting up a branch of a company in Argentina is between USD$400-500 and must be done before the Public Registry of Commerce.

 Branch office registration requirements

 To establish and register a branch of a foreign company in Argentina you will need the following documentation:

 This must be issued by a local notary or lawyer.
 Their signatures must be certified by one of the Argentine Notaries Public or BAR associations.
 The report must include: